Data entry automation fixes bad processes and provides a solution to bridge gaps between software systems.

 The best way to think about IDP is that it is a programmable set of technologies working in concert to discover and then extract information that isn’t in 100% predictable places or in a format that changes often.

-2.5 Combining RPA and IDP for Data Entry Automation
+When to Combine RPA and IDP for Data Entry Automation

 IDP delivers highly targeted data that would otherwise be impossible for bots to work with.

 In fact, research firm Gartner, Inc. says that:

 Organizations starting their data entry automation journey with IDP will quickly realize the value in delivering structured data from unstructured sources into bot workflows.

 With all the above use cases, data validations and human-in-the-loop workflows guarantee data accuracy.
 There is power in connecting these enterprise systems together.